 - Stir in the optional ingredients, if any.

-- Briefly take the hot baking tray out of the oven, quickly pour in the batter, and put back into the oven.
+- Quickly pour in the batter, and put into middle of the oven.

 - Bake for 40-45 minutes, until dark golden; the pancake will puff up a little..